Share Dance: Classes & Facilitators

 Find Your Rhythm!

 Everyone is invited to come and express their inner rhythm.
 Explore sound and movement while learning the Black American art form of Tap Dance.
 We will work to find the groove in our bodies, establish a grounded relationship to the floor, and actively listen to the music we both hear and create.
 Through rhythmic exercises and choreographic phrases, we will enhance coordination, balance, and musicality, feeling our movements become one with the beat.
-Whether we are making noise with our feet, our body, or our voice, we will have fun connecting with ourselves, each other, rhythm, and the music!
-No prior dance experience is required, and all ages are welcome.

 About Alexandra Clancy